jcrodriguez-dis/vpl-jail-system/README.md

 ```

 ## Main configuration parameters
 - PORT.
-Socket port number to listen for http and ws connections .
-Default value 80
+Socket port number to listen for http and ws connections.
+The default value is 80
 - SECURE_PORT.
-Socket port number to listen for https and wss connections .
+Socket port number to listen for https and wss connections.
 Default value 443
 - URLPATH.
-Act as a password, if no matches with the path of the URL request then it's rejected. default value "/"
+Act as a password, if no matches with the path of the URL request then it's rejected.
+The default value is "/".
 - LOGLEVEL.
 This value goes from 0 to 8.
 Use 0 for minimum log and 8 for maximum log.
 Level 8 does't removes the prisoners' home directory.
 IMPORTANT: Do not uses high loglevel in production servers, you may get low performance.
-Default level 0
+The default value is 0.

 # Checking